February 1, 2016 2:31 AM / by Joshua Ballard

 - Communication Lag

 You will be reliant upon your account manager to balance their communications with you and the numerous other clients that they have on their books.
-If you are used to dealing with employees who will always have to respond to you quickly, then you may be frustrated by the delay that is involved with dealing with an agency sometimes.

 - You can never be sure of exactly what it is that they are doing

 As much as you can read the reports and statements, you are never actually there in the thick of it.
 You never actually see any of the work taking place.
-This can leave a lot of people either suspicious, or simply unsure of exactly how much time and resources are being spent on their business.

 All in all, it is never going to be an easy decision.
 The best thing that you can do is arm yourself with knowledge and insights that will help you to make the decision that will best suit your needs.